trevorwslee/TFTImageShow/README.md

 With proper WiFi setup, the microcontroller board will connect to DumbDisplay Android app using WiFi.

 If you do not want to use WiFi, simply don't provide the macros `WIFI_SSID` and `WIFI_PASSWORD`.
-In such a case, connection to DumbDisplay Android app is assumed to be using serial UART (slower) via and OTG adapter.
+In such a case, connection to DumbDisplay Android app is assumed to be using serial UART (slower) via an OTG adapter.
 Please refer to the above mentioned post -- [Blink Test With Virtual Display, DumbDisplay](https://www.instructables.com/Blink-Test-With-Virtual-Display-DumbDisplay/)

 The sketch of the project is `tft_image_show/tft_image_show.ino`.
 You can [easily] customize some aspects of the sketch